 So, curious what is replacing this otherwise long-used resource?
 Of the states that were relying heavily upon coal, many have exchanged for natural gas.
 As a whole, the nation relied more on natural gas than coal this past calendar year.

 With Texas in particular, the use of coal to generate electricity has decreased dramatically.
 In fact, it tallies to less than one-fourth of the electricity generated, coming in at just under 24%.
 This is a significant drop of nearly 10% in just one year.

 It is no surprise that this decrease in coal usage also means the increase in news that some Texas energy providers are closing their coal-dependent, electricity-generating plants.

 Texas’ largest electricity generator, Luminant, published statements recently.
 They have intentions to shut down three of their large coal-fired power plants by the end of this year.
 The three plants combined accounted for about 22 percent of the state’s coal power plant capacity.
 Those plants helped to power 2 million homes.
 They further shared that the availability of wind energy and solar have contributed greatly to this competitive market, leaving coal an unprofitable option.

 Naturally, plant closures can cause distress in a state where record heat waves take place.
 However, Texas, managed to fair just fine during this July’s brief, yet brutal heat wave.

-In addition to Luminant’s announcement, the coal-fired Gibbon Creek plant in southeast Texas is suspected to be affected also.
+In addition to Luminant’s announcement, the coal-fired Gibbon Creek plant in southeast Texas is suspected to be affected as well.
 The fall and winter months as wholesale electricity prices will become cheaper.

 The plant’s owner, the Texas Municipal Power Agency shut down the plant for both seasons last year and may do the same this year, citing that the plant was economical only in the hotter months.
 For this reason, they have been trying to sell the plant.